 At DC Student Defense, our team has represented hundreds of students accused of conduct violations, both in university disciplinary proceedings and in the court of law.

-If you face any trouble with a vaccine mandate in the future, or if you’ve been accused of violating your school’s COVID policies at all, don’t hesitate to contact us and schedule a free consultation to talk about your case.
+If you face any trouble with a vaccine mandate in the future, or if you’ve been accused of violating your school’s COVID policies at all, don’t hesitate to contact us and schedule a consultation to talk about your case.

 These materials have been prepared by Cohen Seglias for informational purposes only and are not intended and should not be construed as legal advice.